 Cellular Jail | Historical Landmark

 Located in Port Blair, the Cellular Jail is a hauntingly beautiful reminder of India’s struggle for independence.
-This historic prison, also called Kala Pani, now functions as a museum and hosts a mesmerizing light-and-sound show narrating the tales of freedom fighters.
+This historic prison, also called Kala Pani, now functions as a museum and hosts a mesmerizing light and sound show narrating the tales of freedom fighters.

 Highlights: